raulnq/Jal.Router/README.md

 * Second level retry logic (done)
 * Send a message directly to the pipeline.
 * Bug: the message inside of a saga is having the default status on the storage (done)
+* Bug: If the saga was ended new messages should be skipped.